Interpolation can hurt robust generalization even when there is no noise: Details on Theorem

 \paragraph{Convex Gaussian Minimax Theorem} Since the adversarial attacks are consistent and the observations are noiseless, we know the solution in Equation \eqref{eq:f5proofmaxma} exists for all $d,n$.
 Yet, in order to apply the CGMT, we have to show that we can restrict $u$ and $\theta$ to compact sets.
-This follows from a simple trick as explained in Section D.3.1 in \cite{Javanmard20b}.
-Hence, the primal optimization problem from Equation \eqref{eq:primalsep} can be asymptotically replaced with the following auxiliary optimization problem:
+This follows from a simple trick as explained in Section~D.3.1 in~\cite{Javanmard20b}.
+Hence, the primal optimization problem from Equation \eqref{eq:primalsep} can be asymptotically replaced with the following auxiliary optimization problem, where, as before, $g \in \RR^d$ and $h\in \RR^n$ are random vectors with \iid{} standard normal entries:

 \paragraph{Scalarization of the optimization problem} The goal is again to scalarize the optimization problem.
 As a first step, we can solve the optimization over $u$ when defining $r = \frac{\|u\|_2}{\sqrt{n}}$: